 Visiting Important guests are always seated at the head of a room or a table and will be first-served, but social etiquette deems refusal of these honors and pressing them on to another person, but it is expected to be insisted and later it is accepted by the guest.
 So again, don't be fooled by their display of regret or share of receiving attention, IL Is expected!

 Greetings In Iranian culture are very delicate.
 Younger people should greet older people and those of lower status must greet others above them first.
 So it is best if you always say greetings first, and don't use short greetings like 'Hi' or 'Hey, you should formally extend your hand and say 'Salam Alaikuri' or 'Dorood bar Shoma.'
 Physical contact in greeting people is commonly observed and Iranians can be quite physically Intimate with same-sex friends, even in public.
 However, in business attire, there are no hugs and kisses.
-Handshake of opposite-sex Is forbidden, so it is best to wait for the opposite sex to extend the hand, but it is always safer to put your hand on your chest as a sign of respect and nod with your head.
+Handshake of the opposite sex Is forbidden, so it is best to wait for the opposite sex to extend the hand, but it is always safer to put your hand on your chest as a sign of respect and nod your head.

 Eye contact in Iran is another delicate matter.
-Should you encounter a downward gaze on meeting someone in Iran do not be offended as it Isa sign of respect not a sign of disinterest.
+Should you encounter a downward gaze on meeting someone in Iran do not be offended as it Isa a sign of respect not a sign of disinterest.
 A man staring at a woman Is usually taken as a sign of Interest and will cause you trouble.
 So It is best to avoid direct eye contact, but a smile is always helpful in every situation to show that you mean no harm or disrespect!

 -Business Culture in Iran: Complimenting

 Be careful about compliments, Iranian men don't appreciate compliments made about their wives and daughters, especially, about beauty and age!
 When complimenting any of their possessions, the owner will most likely offer Il lo you as a present almost at once, however you should refuse It!
 Don't be fooled by their Insistence to take it as a gift, later they will regret giving it to you and ruin your relations.
-If you really want one and don't know where to gel one, ask then lo provide you with one, and they will gladly buy and give you a new one as a gift, but giving you their own, usually Is a no-no!
+If you really want one and don't know where to gel one, ask them to provide you with one, and they will gladly buy and give you a new one as a gift, but giving you their own, usually Is a no-no!
 Praising and complimenting a child is largely regarded as a sign of envy, casting an evil eye, so you should use the term Masha' Allah, right after showing your feelings.